 In many countries, women looking for employment in the mining and oil and gas sectors face gender discrimination and those employed are often subjected to dangerous and poor working conditions.
 Mining camps, for example, are rarely designed with separate, appropriate living facilities.

-Johnston and Bobechko’s presentations specifically addressed how the extractive industries can benefit from women’s contributions, and the ways their health and rights can be better protected.
+Johnston’s presentations specifically addressed how the extractive industries can benefit from women’s contributions, and the ways their health and rights can be better protected.

 Kellie Johnston also commented: